-How Many Countries Don’t Use the Metric System
+Which Countries Don’t Use the Metric System?
+Learn the Global Measurement Mosaic

-You’ll be surprised to learn that although the metric system has been universally adopted as a means of measurement, there are certain countries that don’t use the metric system.
+You’ll be surprised to learn that although the metric system has been universally adopted as a means of measurement, certain countries don’t use the metric system.

-Completely off-topic but if you keep an interest in Cryptocurrency and want to know how it works in Canada, please go through this article and it will surely answer all your questions related to Cryptocurrency.
+This is completely off-topic, but if you are interested in it and want to know how it works in Canada, please go through this article.
+It will surely answer all your questions related to the metric system.

 1. What is the Metric System

-The metric system also called the International System of Units (abbr.
-S.I.) is the decimalized system of measurement used internationally to calculate weights and measures, based on kilogram for weight, and meter for length.
-This decimal metric system was first implemented in France, after the French revolution, and then universally adopted in 1960 during the Eleventh General Conference on Weights and Measures (CGPM) in Paris.
+This decimal metric system was first implemented in France, after the French Revolution, and then universally adopted in 1960 during the Eleventh General Conference on Weights and Measures (CGPM) in Paris.

 Courtesy: NIST

-The CGPM is the highest governing power of the International Bureau of Weights and Measures, an intergovernmental authority created in the year 1875, wherein the member states are active in the areas of measurement standards.
+The CGPM is the highest governing power of the International Bureau of Weights and Measures, an intergovernmental authority created in 1875, wherein the member states are active in measurement standards.

-There are 7 base units used for measurement by the international system of units, they are:
+There are seven base units used for measurement by the international system of units; they are:

 • Kilogram (kg) for Mass